mewmiyu/macaw/README.md

 MACAW (Mobile Augmented Campus Assistant for Wayfinding) is a mobile application that recognizes university buildings and applies natural feature tracking to track the movement of the buildings inside the frame.
 The user sees the tracked building highlighted with a bounding box and the name of the building.
 The application is designed to help students and visitors of the TU Darmstadt to find their way around the campus.
+Currently only German language is supported for the overlays with the information.
 </p>
 <!-- TABLE OF CONTENTS -->
 <details>